hpacheco/ses/labs/Lab3.md

 One possible approach to mitigate this problem is to use dynamic taint propagation: associate additional tainted information to each source string, and check if the tainted source annotations reach the sink data.
 In other words, we need to add more structure to the data; instead of doing it dynamically, we can statically distinguish between different types of strings, as a strongly-typed programming language could do [^6].
 This is exactly the proposal behind Trusted Types: to define a safe DOM API that **only** manipulates strings with specific types (see types as tags), and have the browser's JavaScript compiler validating those types before the code is executed.
 Since non-typed string assignments to safe DOM functions receiving typed arguments will lead to a compilation error, only typed data generated by safe DOM sanitizers will be allowed.
 This also has an important advantage of greatly reducing the focus of a security analysis: instead of tracking dynamic flows of information across all the code, only the code producing typed data can introduce vulnerabilities.

-[^6]: Examples of with static typing disciplines for more secure web-development include [Pysa](https://pyre-check.org/docs/pysa-basics/) for Python, [Jif](https://www.cs.cornell.edu/jif/) for Java, or the Haskell-like functional [Ur](http://www.impredicative.com/ur/) language.
+[^6]: Examples of static typing disciplines for more secure web-development include [Pysa](https://pyre-check.org/docs/pysa-basics/) for Python, [Jif](https://www.cs.cornell.edu/jif/) for Java, or the Haskell-like functional [Ur](http://www.impredicative.com/ur/) language.

 We can try out Trusted Types with our DOM-based challenge:
 1. Open the page `http://localhost:3000/#/search?q=<iframe src="javascript:alert(`xss`)">` with Chrome; you shall see a `XSS` popup.